SeanHwangG/test/software/web.md

 * Server Side Rendered: pages rendered on the server after every request, sources data & uses templates
   * [+] SEO, easy to update
   * [-] Slow, Fresh request needs to be made for every page
+* Service worker: script that your browser runs in the background, separate from a web page
+  * Programmable network proxy, allowing you to control how network requests from your page are handled
+  * Can't access DOM directly, communicate with the pages it controls by responding to messages sent via postMessage interface
+  * opening door to features that don't need a web page or user interaction
+  * [ex] push notifications, background sync
 * Static website: Uses static HTML, js, css
   * [+] SEO
   * [-] Fresh request to server for every page, hard to maintain